Duke of Edinburgh's Award

 DofE Bronze Award participants complete four sections to achieve their Award – Physical, Skills, Volunteering and Expedition.

-For the Expedition, weekly training sessions help prepare students with all the map reading, First Aid, walking and camping skills they will need.
+For the Expedition, training sessions and some training days at weekends help prepare students with all the map reading, First Aid, walking and camping skills they will need.
 It’s fantastic for encouraging independence, leadership and responsibility – and along the way the students and leaders all have a great time!

-The group is run entirely by volunteers and we welcome adult help.
-You don’t need to be trained to join us as training can be arranged through the DofE award scheme.
+The DofE group is run entirely by volunteers and we welcome adult help.
+You don’t need to be trained to join us as training can be arranged through the DofE Award scheme.
 Getting involved might appeal to anyone who enjoys helping young people achieve their potential.
-Adult support could include supporting expedition training (for those campers and hikers amongst you) or giving guidance to help children complete the Skills, Volunteering and Physical sections of the Award.
+Adult support could include supporting expedition training (for those campers and hikers amongst you) or giving guidance to help the DofE Award participants to complete the Skills, Volunteering and Physical sections of the Award.

 For more information about how you can get involved, please contact the school.